nimran79/Harmony-hub/README.md

 To install a specific library from Jupyter notebook directly, the following link is helpful:
 - https://jakevdp.github.io/blog/2017/12/05/installing-python-packages-from-jupyter/

-Generally, Anaconda distribution is installed with most of these packages, so running Jupyter notebook from Anaconda is recommended.
+Generally, Anaconda distribution is installed with most of these packages, so running Jupyter notebook from Anaconda is a good option..

+### If you want to run using Google colab:

+You can follow this link : https://colab.research.google.com/notebooks/io.ipynb  <br/>
+It contains all the instructions for importing directly from Github.

+Otherwise, you can download the file "music_recommendation_system.ipynb" and upload it in Google Colab using the 'File->Upload Notebook' menu.
+Colab will automatically install all necessary packages.
+The free version of Colab is sufficient and this is the recommended way of running this code.